 |More than ten years:||Stock market index fund|

 Note that this is a suggestion and not financial advice.
 Your FHSA portfolio allocation may vary with your risk tolerance.
 If you do not want to adjust your portfolio manually, a good approach could be investing in a target-date fund.
 While these funds are designed for retirement, they will automatically adjust to risk-averse investments as your target date nears.
 This will save you trading fees and the hassle of rebalancing your portfolio.
 You can also use calculators such as our GIC calculator to predict your future FHSA balance.
+If you are selling stock from the United States, make sure to use Norbert's Gambit to reduce exchange rate fees.

 The FHSA is a great tool for first-time homebuyers to save on income taxes and fund their down payment.
 However, careful planning is required as it comes with specific timelines that can impact your savings strategy.
 To learn more about the FHSA and how to make the most of it, i’ts best to speak with a financial advisor.